-- 1 Open the Group and User Management module. - 2 Open the Tasks tab. - 3 Click Create User/Group, and select Group. - 4 Type the name of a domain (domain group) or computer (local group), or click Select scope to select a domain or computer. - 5 Click OK.
-The New Group box displays the current selection.
+- 1 Open the Group and User Management module. - 2 Open the Tasks tab. - 3 Click Create User/Group, and select Group. - 4 Type the name of a domain (domain group) or computer (local group), or click Select scope to select a domain or computer.

-NOTE: To open the New Group box on the Browse tab, select Domain Groups or Local Groups in the Navigation pane, and select Tools | New. -OR-
+- 5 (Optional) To create the group for multiple domains or computers, repeat step 4 to select more domains or computers. - 6 Click OK.
+The New Group box displays the current selection. - NOTE: To open the New Group box on the Browse tab, select Domain Groups or Local Groups in the Navigation pane, and select Tools | New.

-Click 🗳 on the Tool Bar; or right-click Domain Groups or Local Groups, and choose New.
+Click on the Tool Bar; or right-click Domain Groups or Local Groups, and choose New.

-- 6 Create the group.
+- 7 Create the group.

-- i | NOTE: The SID box is available when modifying a group.
+- NOTE: The SID box is available when modifying a group.

-- 7 Click Create.
+- 8 Click Create.